Frequently Asked Questions

 What is the background leading up to the Framework Agreement?

+Why is transfer of services happening now?
 Why did it take so long?

-Has this been done elsewhere in Canada?
+Has service delivery transfer been done elsewhere in Canada?

-Does Atlantic Policy Congress (APC) administer AFNWA?
+Does Atlantic Policy Congress [APC] administer AFNWA?
+What was its role?

 What role did Halifax Water play?

 Halifax Water had supported the APC Clean Water Initiative with expert advice including recommendations on governance and organizational structure.
 Workshops and meetings were held to understand the path ahead, including a governance workshop with Halifax Mayor Mike Savage and Councillor Russell Walker, who both served as directors on the Halifax Water Board.